Slow Cooker Turkey Stock

 Why You Will Love Making My Turkey Stock in Slow Cooker

-- Health Benefits: Homemade broth has always been known to help the immune system plus has other health benefits.
+- Health Benefits: Homemade stock supports the immune system and delivers extra health benefits.

 Ingredients